madcowGit/LUMCpollengrafiekscraper/README.md

 # LUMC Pollen Flask API

-A minimal Flask web server that exposes the LUMC pollen data as a simple HTTP API and serves links/images to the historical graphs.
-It is a container-ready rewrite of your original script.
+A minimal Flask web server that scrapes the LUMC pollen data and exposes it as a simple HTTP API and serves links/images to the historical graphs.
+The server keeps an in-memory cache (15 minutes) to avoid hitting the upstream too often.

 ## Endpoints